jcornaz/balotaro/README.md

 There is a limit of 1000 tokens by poll

-##### Unsafe poll
+#### Unsafe poll
 When creating a poll, you can specify `"secure": false` in the JSON argument.
-If you do that the ballot will have only vote token (not more, not less) and the vote token can be used many times.
+If you do that, the poll will have only vote token (not more, not less) and the vote token can be used many times.

-#### Vote
+### Vote
 Make a `POST /vote` request with an unused token and your ballot (choices ordered by preferences) :
 ```bash
 curl -X POST -H "Content-Type: application/json" -H "Accept: application/json" -d "{ \"candidates\": [[\"mardo\"], [\"lundo\", \"ĵaŭdo\"], [\"vendredo\"]], \"token\": \"V_EcGO3BMBSM2y9RP2bBdrs2nszGSn8I-CtVnw==\" }" "http://localhost:8080/vote/"